 - 1) Processing or handling activities, ex: baking, cooling: - 2) Attach 8.5 x 11" site map(s) showing all organic processing and storage areas (may be hand drawn).
-Identify all equipment, machinery, grading stations, and storage areas used for organic products. - 3) Attach either a written description or a schematic product flow chart that describes or shows where and how ingredients or products are received, stored, processed, packaged, and warehoused. - Submit a separate flow chart for each production type. - The flow chart(s) must include all organic production steps. - Include all equipment, machinery, grading stations, and storage areas used for organic products, and indicate where ingredients are added or processing aids are used. - If product moves through different facilities, describe the flow across different facilities and submit an organic certificate for any contracted facility.
+Identify all equipment, machinery, grading stations, and storage areas used for organic products. - Attach either a written description or a schematic product flow chart that describes or shows where and how ingredients or products 3) - Submit a separate flow chart for each production type. - The flow chart(s) must include all organic production steps. - Include all equipment, machinery, grading stations, and storage areas used for organic products, and indicate where ingredients are added or processing aids are used. - If product moves through different facilities, describe the flow across different facilities and submit an organic certificate for any contracted facility.
 You must request updated certificates at least annually.